jaramp/maybe-masked-masked/README.md

 ## Compatibility

-The following mods also modify Masked; they've been tested for compatibility with MaybeMaskedMasked using Lethal Company v73.
+The following mods also modify Masked enemies.
+They've been tested for compatibility with MaybeMaskedMasked using Lethal Company v73.

 |     | Mod                         | Version | Notes                                                                              |
 | --- | --------------------------- | ------- | ---------------------------------------------------------------------------------- |